msabramo/kallithea/docs/setup.rst

 command ``make-index``.
 To use ``make-index`` you must specify the configuration file that stores the location of the index.
 You may specify the location of the repositories (`--repo-location`).
-If not specified, this value is retrieved from the RhodeCode database.
+If not specified, this value is retrieved from the Kallithea database.
 This was required prior to 1.2.
 Starting from version 1.2 it is also possible to specify a comma separated list of repositories (`--index-only`) to build index only on chooses repositories skipping any other found in repos location